 security=> \c security postgres You are now connected to database "security" as user "postgres". security=# GRANT ALL ON SCHEMA public TO demo; GRANT

-Let’s connect to PostgreSQL as superuser and set
+Let’s connect to PostgreSQL as a superuser and set

 security=# \c security demo You're now connected to database "security" as user "demo". security=> CREATE TABLE foo (id int); CREATE TABLE